Holy moly, goodness gracious, and good golly. This side dish is just the best thing since… well, since any side dish I’ve ever eaten in my life!

 Nothing screams summer more than grilled corn.
 The smell of the grill on the back patio, turning the ears of corn over the flames, and taking swigs of a cold beer – this is the image that immediately pops into my mind every time I think of this tasty seasonal vegetable, and this particular preparation.

 There’s something about the bright crunch and slight sweetness of those golden ears of goodness that jumps off the plate for me.
+It’s why I always look forward to making all the recipes from Foodal’s roundup of summertime sweet corn recipes every summer!

 A lot of those are repeated time and time again throughout the summer, but not in a good way.